Looking for cool and quirky hotels in London? Here are 21 fabulous and unusual places to stay for your trip.

-This is where I imagine my eccentric old great-Aunt would live, if I had an eccentric old great-Aunt.
+This is where we imagine our eccentric old great-Aunt would live, if we had an eccentric old great-Aunt.

 Think weird and wonderful paintings and oddities collected from all over the globe, wallpaper/floor combos that shouldn’t work but do, and antique furniture.

-It’s all fabulous as far as I’m concerned – and the modern amenities like super-fast wifi, flat-screen TVs and luxury toiletries are great too.
+It’s all fabulous as far as we’re concerned – and the modern amenities like super-fast wifi, flat-screen TVs and luxury toiletries are great too.

 Staying in a quirky boutique hotel in London doesn’t mean being banished to the outskirts.
 The Zetter Townhouse is located in Clerkenwell, just a quick stroll from the Barbican.
 Within the neighbourhood you’ll also find pubs, bars, shops, restaurants and coffee shops aplenty.

 Live like the royalty you are at Batty Langley’s, a unique hotel in London that’s quickly establishing itself as a firm favourite.

 There’s really nothing like antique furniture, heavy silk curtains and fine china to yell ‘look at me, I’m fancy!’ – and Batty Langley’s has all of that in spades.